 In March 2022 enrollment was initiated in a randomized, double-blind, placebo-controlled Phase 1 study of CC-42344, which was conducted in Australia.
 In April 2022 we announced preliminary results from the first two cohorts of the single-ascending dose portion of the study in which CC-42344 demonstrated a favorable safety and pharmacokinetic profile.
-In December 2022, we reported favorable safety and tolerability results from a Phase 1 study of CC-42344 for the treatment of both pandemic and seasonal influenza A. Preparations are underway to initiate a Phase 2a human challenge clinical trial with CC-42344 as an oral treatment for influenza A in the United Kingdom in 2023.
+In December 2022, we reported favorable safety and tolerability results from a Phase 1 study of CC-42344 for the treatment of both pandemic and seasonal influenza A. Preparations are underway to initiate a Phase 2a human challenge clinical trial with CC-42344 as an oral treatment for influenza A.